Spin-up and spin distribution of stellar black holes grown by gas accretion in proto-stellar clusters: Results

-Figure \ref{fig:a_m_fin_data} shows the final BH spin corresponding to their final masses for one run.
-The PPISN BHs of high ZAMS mass progenitor grow in spin more rapidly because they born earlier than all BHs.
-They present a distinct trend at lower masses $\lesssim 20\,{\rm M}_\odot$, however, at higher masses, PPISN and direct-collapse BHs present similar trend with high spins $\gtrsim 0.7$.
-The CCSN BHs do also spin-up but not above $a_{*} \lesssim 0.7$, although they do not grow significantly in mass.
-We stress that there exist outliers with low spin at high masses among the Direct-Collapse-high and PPISN-low BHs.
-On the contrary, the PPISN-high BHs tend to be outliers with high spin and low mass.
-We discuss outliers in more detail in the followings.
+Figure \ref{fig:a_m_fin_data} shows the final BH spin corresponding to BH final masses for one run.
+The PPISN BHs of high ZAMS mass progenitors grow in spin more rapidly because they are born earlier than all BHs.
+They present a distinct trend at lower masses of $\lesssim 20\,{\rm M}_\odot$; however, at higher masses, PPISN and direct-collapse BHs present a similar trend with high spins of $\gtrsim 0.7$.
+The CCSN BHs do also spin up, but not above $a_{*} \lesssim 0.7$, although they do not grow significantly in mass.
+We stress that there exist outliers with low spin at high masses among the direct-collapse-high and PPISN-low BHs.
+On the contrary, the PPISN-high BHs tend to be outliers, with a high spin and a low mass.
+We discuss outliers in more detail in the following.

-The median $\bar{a}_{*}$ is well fit by a saturating exponential
+The median $\bar{a}_{*}$ is well fit by a saturating exponential: